 Painting PET plastic:

-This flexible, shiny plastic is very resistant to solvent.
-You can therefore scrub it with an abrasive sponge and thinner without moderation.
-However, it is fragile to heat and its shape can change instantly if you approach a flame.
-It is a relatively easy plastic to bond with plastic adhesion primer.
+This flexible and glossy plastic is highly resistant to solvents.
+It can be rubbed with an abrasive sponge and thinner without issue.
+However, it is sensitive to heat, and its shape may deform instantly if exposed to a flame.
+This plastic is relatively easy to paint plastic adhesion primer.

 Painting HDPE LDPE PE PP plastics: